Compton (crater)

 Compton is a prominent lunar impact crater that is located in the northern hemisphere on the far side of the Moon.
-It lies to the east of the Mare Humboldtianum, and southwest of the walled plain Schwarzschild.
+It lies to the east of the Mare Humboldtianum, and southwest of Schwarzschild, a walled plain.
 To the southeast of Compton is the heavily eroded crater Swann.

+This crater is named after American physicists Arthur H. Compton (1892–1962) and Karl T. Compton (1887–1954).
+A. H. Compton was a 1927 Nobel laureate in physics for his discovery of the Compton effect.
+Its designation was officially adopted by the International Astronomical Union in 1970.

+Description

+Compton is one of the largest craters of Lower (Early) Imbrian age.
 This formation is roughly circular, with a wide, irregular outer rim that varies considerably in width.
 Parts of the inner wall have terraced steps that form wide shelves along the edge.
-Within the wall is a floor that has been resurfaced by lava flows some time in the past.
+Within the wall is a floor that has been resurfaced by basalt flows some time in the past.
 This surface has a lower albedo than the surroundings, giving it a slightly darker hue.

+The interior contains a set of slender rilles within the ring of hills, primarily in the northwest part of the crater floor.
+Apart from a small, bowl-shaped crater near the eastern rim, the floor only contains a few tiny craters.
 At the midpoint of the floor is a formation of mounts that comprise the central peak.
+The spectra of the central peak fits an anorthositic gabbro mineralogy, which originated from a depth of 5.9±to km.

-This peak is surrounded by a semi-circular ring of hills that lie in the western half of the crater at a radius about half that of the inner edge of the rim.
-These mounts form jagged rises through the lava-covered surface and lie at irregular intervals from each other.
+The midpoint is nearly surrounded by a circle of hills, creating a peak ring formation that lie at a radius about half that of the inner wall.
+These mounts form jagged rises through the basalt-covered surface and lie at irregular intervals from each other.
+The infrared spectrum of pure crystalline plagioclase has been identified on this peak ring.

-The interior also contains a set of slender rilles within the ring of hills, primarily in the northwest part of the crater floor.
-Apart from a small, bowl-shaped crater near the eastern rim, the floor only contains a few tiny craters.

-Compton is one of the largest craters of Lower (Early) Imbrian age.